run-llama/llama_deploy/docs/docs/module_guides/llama_deploy/20_core_components.md

 ## API Server

-The API Server is a core component of LlamaDeploy responsible for serving and managing multiple deployments.
-It is responsible for running and managing multiple deployments at the same time, and it exposes a HTTP API that can be used for administrative purposes as well as for querying the deployed services.
+The API Server is a core component of LlamaDeploy responsible for serving and managing multiple deployments at the same time, and it exposes a HTTP API that can be used for administrative purposes as well as for querying the deployed services.
 You can interact with the administrative API through [`llamactl`](./50_llamactl.md) or the [Python SDK](./40_python_sdk.md).

 For more details see [the Python API reference](../../api_reference/llama_deploy/apiserver.md), while the administrative API is documented below.